ChristopherWLopez/401-reading-notes/401 /Pillars of OOP/abstraction/abstraction.md

 - This is the concept that allows us to break down big complex systems into smaller understandable components.
 This allows us to work with higher-level concepts, making the design and maintenance of software more manageable.

+## Focus on Relevant Details

+- Abstraction helps Devs focus on the relevant details while hiding the less important ones.
+This is very powerful and important when working on large complex code bases.

+## Reusability

+- Abstraction promotes reusablity.
+By defining abstract classes and interfaces, You can create common structures that multiple classes can implement, with this we can reduce code duplication.

+## Polymorphism

+- Abstraction is closely related to polymorphism, as it allows you to interact with objects in a generic way,based on their common interfaces.
+This enables you to write code that can work with objects of different classes as long as they conform to the same abstraction.